-If the child’s legal relationship to the other birth parent is lost due to an adoption it will also end their right to maintenance and inheritance from that parent.
-It is for this reason that step-parent adoptions only really work if the other parent has died, is absent or cannot be found.
+If the child’s legal relationship to the other birth parent is dissolved due to an adoption, it will also end their right to maintenance and inheritance from that parent.
+It is for this reason that step-parent adoptions only really work if the other parent has died, is absent, or cannot be found.

-When adopting a step child then on the making of the Adoption Court Order, you acquire parental responsibility and you become the legal parent of that child forever.
+When adopting a step-child using the Adoption Court Order, you will acquire parental responsibility and you become the legal parent of that child forever.
 The child then acquires legal rights against you for maintenance and inheritance.
 You should also be aware that if your relationship with the birth parent were to end, your legal responsibility to your adopted child would continue.

 In making your decision about whether or not to adopt your step-child, you should have regard to the following: